mapzink/Emcs-Lighthouse/README.md

 Go all out on animations (from drop downs to the dashboard to the transitions to diffrent webpages) Shortcuts for the editor
 Optimize code and optimize load times

+Maybe?: on the header make it so that there is a beam of light that follows you cursor with smooth and sick aimations.